 - Identifying which traits are most important and which ones aren’t.

-An iterative approach is required to implement an MVP method for creating a marketplace website with multi-vendor functionality.
+An iterative approach is required to implement an MVP method for creating an eCommerce marketplace website with multi-vendor functionality.
 Developing, testing, deploying, obtaining feedback, and updating accordingly are the steps.
 As a result, you won’t get on the wrong track for long and can find better approaches to optimize your marketplace.

 5. Decide on a monetization strategy

 What is your plan for generating income?
 In the beginning, how many leads can you provide?
-A subscription model’s success hinges on your desire to market your vision of a vibrant marketplace to potential suppliers and then follow through on that vision.
+A subscription model’s success hinges on your desire to market your vision of a vibrant eCommerce marketplace to potential suppliers and then follow through on that vision.

 Will you give administrative services for free, or will you charge for them if you decide to do so?
 If you provide payment processing, will you charge vendors a fixed cost or a percentage of the sale?
 Will you be able to gain income from listing fees?
 These are the questions you should consider while figuring out how much money you’ll need for a multi-vendor e-commerce site.